 It is recommended that planning for the self-evaluation exercise commence approximately 10 months (40 weeks) in advance of the QRG site visit.
-The table to follow gives actual (in shade) and recommended deadlines for the completion of the self-evaluation exercise and the SAR.
+The table to follow gives actual (in shade) and recommended deadlines for the completion of the self-evaluation exercise and SAR.

-Self-evaluation exercise [optional items in square brackets] Deadline in weeks Self-assessment report (SAR) [optional items in square brackets] Put in place a quality team and start to plan self-evaluation activities -40 Liaise with Director of Quality on identifying potential QRG members -36 Finalise plans for self-evaluation and SAR -32 [Engage and brief quality consultants] -30 [Engage and brief technical writer] Identify and request relevant data -28 [Engage in SWOT/strategic planning exercise] -25 Arrange independently facilitated focus group meeting(s) -25 Finalise analysis of student and other 'customer' and stakeholder feedback -24 Prepare support documents and data -23 Start drafting SAR -20 Finalise and brief QRG (QSU responsibility) -17 Finalise SAR and appendices -16 Give draft SAR and appendices to technical writer -12 Circulate draft SAR within ULSU -10 [Draft SAR to QRG chair for review] -8 [Quality team leader and QRG chair discuss draft] -7 Deliver final draft of report and files to QSU -6 SAR to QRG (from QSU) -2 Respond to requests for additional data 0 QRG visit
+Self-evaluation exercise [optional Deadline Self-assessment report (SAR)

+items in square brackets] in weeks [optional items in square brackets]

+Put in place a quality team and start -4 0

+to plan self-evaluation activities

+Liaise with Director of Quality on -36

+identifying potential QRG members

+Finalise plans for self-evaluation and SAR -32

+[Engage and brief quality consultants] -30 [Engage and brief technical writer]

+Identify and request relevant data -28

+[Engage in SWOT/strategic planning -25

+exercise]

+Arrange independently facilitated -25

+focus group meeting(s)

+Finalise analysis of student and other -24

+'customer' and stakeholder feedback

+Prepare support documents and data -23 Start drafting SAR

+-20 Finalise and brief QRG (QSU

+responsibility)

+-17 Finalise SAR and appendices

+-16 Give draft SAR and appendices to

+technical writer

+-12 Circulate draft SAR within UniJobs

+-10 [Draft SAR to QRG chair for review]

+-8 [Quality team leader and QRG chair

+discuss draft]

+- 7 Deliver final draft of report and files

+to QSU

+-6 SAR to QRG (from QSU)

+-2 Respond to requests for additional

+data

+0 QRG visit

-\ Number of weeks prior to QRG visit.
+\ Number of weeks prior to QRG visit